 But here’s what I really like about Aptoide: they have an entire version of their app store that’s specifically for Android TV and TV boxes!

 Most apps are going to “work” on your Android TV, but they might not look that good.
-Apps that were designed to look good on your phone or tablet won’t necessarily look that good on your television.
+Apps designed to look good on your phone or tablet won’t necessarily look that good on your television.
 The aspect ratio is all wrong, so you end up getting these black bars on the sides.

 Aptoide TV store only carries apps that are designed for your television!